muratbiberoglu/algoComp24/miner/README.md

-# Miner miner
+# Miner

-**miner**  was a miner who loves to dig to the mines.
-One day **owner** came to **miner**  with an offer. **owner**  had a schema of a mines and offer to **miner** .
+**Ömer**  was a miner who loves to dig to the mines.
+One day **Serhat** came to **Ömer**  with an offer. **Serhat**  had a schema of a mines and offer to **Ömer** .
 He offered that :

 - I have limited amount of woods so that you can only create total of k meter tunnel.
 - The more coal you bring me, the more money you will get.

 Serhat also says that you can only reach to the root of the mine at the beginning .
 Every path is closed and needs to be opened and tunneled by using the woods.
-When a path is tunneled **miner** can use the tunnel as many time as he wants to reach and carry out the coal mines from that roads.
+When a path is tunneled **Ömer** can use the tunnel as many time as he wants to reach and carry out the coal mines from that roads.
 A coal mine can only be extracted from its mining zone and carried out to outside if and only if there exist a tunnel from root to that mining zone.

 Also when a tunnel is opened from root to a mine region he can get all the mines there.

-Given the scheme of the mine ( in the form of binary tree with path lengths and mining regions containing mines ) and maximum amount of tunnel can be created using woods **k (in meters)** , find the maximum amount of mine that can be extracted.
+###### Given the scheme of the mine ( in the form of binary tree with path lengths and mining regions containing mines ) and maximum amount of tunnel can be created using woods **k (in meters)** , find the maximum amount of mine that can be extracted.****

 ## Input Format